 Myoporum thrips (Klambothrips myopori) AKA “Naio Thrips” were detected on Oʻahu on November 23rd.
 Since then, multiple agencies and many private citizens came together to check 619 naio (Myoporum sandwicense) plants across Oʻahu.
 Only 42 plants were positive for myoporum thrips (Klambothrips myopori).
 Positive detections were found at nine sites in Kalihi, Kapālama, ‘Ālewa Heights, Moanalua, Pearl Harbor, Waikīkī and downtown.
 Although that is a wide geographic range, it is important to note that sites around these infested plants but within the same watershed have been checked and are clear.
 These are isolated points within these watersheds, the whole watershed is not infested.
 Most importantly, significant natural sites such as Kaʻena Point and the Kaiwi shoreline do not show signs of thrips.

-We need to know where naio is growing, especially in the Kalihi/Kapalama/Alewa Heights and Pearl City areas.
-If you know of naio plants anywhere on Oʻahu, please report it to www.643pest.org or to OISC at email@example.com or 808-286-4616.
+We need to know where naio is growing: If you know of naio plants anywhere on Oʻahu, please report it using the form below.
 GPS points and photos are especially welcome!
 We will check the naio for thrips and put it on a monitoring list that we will create once treatment is completed.
+You can opt to go a step further and help us monitor the naio plant each month.
+Just let us know on the form below if you want to adopt-a-naio.

 Naio thrips are likely native to Australia and have caused widespread damage on the popular landscaping Myoporum plants in southern California and in the San Francisco area.
 They were first detected on Hawaii Island in March of 2009.
 Naio thrips attack the native Hawaiian naio tree.
 These thrips are small sucking insects with feathery wings.
 They harm the naio by scarring of leaf, flower, and fruit surfaces leading to lethal plant damage.
 Naio thrips can be found on many Myoporum species, but is especially noticeable on our native naio species (Myoporum sandwicense).
 The leaf curling and gall formation effects of thrips on naio plants will be noticed before any insects are seen.
 These thrips are small, less than 1/20th inch long, and are shiny dark brown.